yogiramchandani/yogiramchandani.github.com/_posts/2013-01-11-distributed_system_architectural_styles.md

 *	Broker is physically separate.
 *	All communication goes through the broker.
-*	Broker handles failover, routing, Data Transformation.
+*	Broker handles failover, routing, data transformation.

 **Advantages:**

-*	Attempt to handle Spatial Coupling (not as well as Bus), however problem introduced - centralised Routing.
+*	Attempt to handle spatial coupling (not as well as bus), however problem introduced - centralised routing.
 *	Concentrating all communications to a single logical entity, enables central management.
 *	Enables “intelligent” routing, data transformation, orchestration.
 *	Doesn’t require changes to surrounding apps.